COVID-19 Immunization Eligibility

 - COVID-19 vaccines have been shown to be very effective at preventing severe illness, including hospitalization and death due to COVID-19 and can decrease the risk of Long COVID (also known as post-COVID-19 condition).
 Older adults and those with underlying medical conditions continue to be at higher risk for severe COVID-19 illness and outcomes.

-- Adult transplant patients remain eligible to receive 2025-26 COVID-19 vaccine doses after June 15, 2026, from Public Health offices, until 2026-27 COVID-19 vaccines are available.
+- Adult and children transplant patients remain eligible to receive 2025-26 COVID-19 vaccine doses after June 15, 2026, from Public Health offices, until 2026-27 COVID-19 vaccines are available.

 Where to receive COVID-19 immunizations